Uvacoder/simple-name-generator/README.md

 ## Dependencies

-This project is using [Jasmine 2.1.2](http://jasmine.github.io/)
+This project is using [jQuery 3.1.1](http://jasmine.github.io/) and jQuery Particleground plugin.

-## Credit

-Pre-existing application by Udacity, tests are written by @yunkii.